rozek/rwkv-pth-to-bin-converter/README.md

 If you do not want to install and maintain Python on your machine (which can be tricky as many AI-related Python scripts require very specific versions of Python and/or Python libraries - it's not always a good idea to just install the latest ones...), you may instead run the conversion within a [Docker](https://www.docker.com/) container.

+This is where this repository comes in: it provides a Dockerfile which can be used to create an image and run a container that downloads a given RWKV model and converts and quantizes it to be used with rwkv.cpp

+> **Nota bene** depending on your host operatins system, you may have to stop the command sequence from the Dockerfile after running `cmake` for the first time and modify its output in order for the actual compilation to run without errors.
+>
+> Additionally, you may want to edit the Dockerfile and change the model and/or quantizations it calculates